peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 the NCBI taxonomy database under `taxonomy ID 611798
 <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=611798>`_.

 THAPBI PICT offers two solutions.
+By default the *entire* FASTA description (after the identifier) is the species name, giving full control to the user.

-First, the import commands by default expect a pre-loaded NCBI taxonomy in the database for validation purposes.
-This allows ``thapbi_pict ncbi-import`` to try as many words as possible from the NCBI style FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
+However, the ``--ncbi`` switch enables heuristics.
+This is best used with a pre-loaded NCBI taxonomy in the database for validation purposes.
+This tries as many words as possible from the NCBI style FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
 If that fails and lax mode is used (``-x`` or ``--lax``), it falls back on heuristics to identify which part of the description is the species.
-The example above didn't preload a taxonomy.
-Second, ``thapbi_pict curated-import`` takes the *entire* FASTA description (after the identifier) as the species name, giving full control to the user.

 Species validation
 ------------------